PySimpleGUI/PySimpleGUI/readme.md

 ## Example 1 - The One-Shot Window

-This type of program is called a "one-shot" window because the window is displayed one time, the values collected, and then it is closed.
+This type of program is called a "one-shot" window because the window is displayed one time, the values are collected and then closed.
 It doesn't remain open for a long time like you would in a Word Processor.

 ### Anatomy of a Simple PySimpleGUI Program

-There are 5 sections to a PySimpleGUI program
+There are five sections to a PySimpleGUI program.

 ```python
 import PySimpleGUI as sg                        # Part 1 - The import